4lefts/decoySchool/src/pages/information.md

 ## Job Vacancies

-##### 28th June 2016
+##### 19th July 2016
 There is currently a Play Worker Vacancy within our After School Club team - to start in September 2016.
-Thank you for your interest in Decoy Community Primary School.
+The closing date has now been extended until Friday 26th August 2016.
+More information available from <a href="mailto:oprouse@decoyschool.co.uk">oprouse@decoyschool.co.uk</a> Thank you for your interest in Decoy Community Primary School.
 For more information please click [here][20], or go directly to Devon Jobs clicking [here][21]

 [1]: http://www.legislation.gov.uk/uksi/2012/1124/made